redicides/redicides/README.md

-# 👋 Hi, I'm dan
+# 👋 Hi there, I'm dan

-A chaotic full stack developer who spends their time building random and often questionable things on the internet.
+A typescript addicted full stack developer from the land of pretzels (🇩🇪).

 ## Tech Stack